GP-Stanley/tech264-iac/README.md

 * In a push model, the controlling server **pushes configurations directly to the target machines**.
 * This is usually done over a connection like **SSH** and **does not require an agent** running on the target machines.
 * This method is more **direct** and is often used when you need to **apply changes immediately**.
+  * Terraform communicates using APIs, this is why it's a bit different to usual push configuration tools.

 * Example: Ansible, Terraform, and AWS CloudFormation use this approach.
   * The controlling system (like a laptop running Terraform) **pushes the infrastructure changes** to the target cloud providers or servers.